 All shapes need to be transferred onto your fabric and are used for matching up pattern pieces and adding details such as gathers, pleats, pockets and dart bust points.
-You can transfer with tailors tacks, chalk or removable pen.
+You can transfer with tailors tacks, chalk, or a removable pen.
 See my blog articles on marking tools in sewing and transferring markings.

 6. Adjustment Lines (Lengthen or shorten lines)

 7. Stitching lines

 Stitching lines are not generally found on multi-sized patterns but on single-sized patterns they are represented by dotted lines.
 Generally, there is no need to transfer these lines onto your fabric.

-Now you know all about sewing pattern symbols their meaning, it is time to start learning how to cut fabric.
-This article will show you how to fold your fabric, place it on the grain and how to cut accurately.
+Now you know all about sewing pattern symbols and their meaning, it is time to start learning how to cut fabric.
+This article will show you how to fold your fabric, place it on the grain, and how to cut it accurately.

 If you are a beginner and just building your sewing kit, then you can read about cutting tools in sewing and which are the best ones to purchase.